 EENI, not only offers scholarships to students from developing countries, but we also have offered scholarships for students in developed countries with limited financial resources, especially in recent years in Spain, because of a terrible wing crisis that our country currently

 is experiencing and the lack of job opportunities.

 José Ángel Vallejo Mena (Spain).
 It is another case of entrepreneurship since after finishing the master, he founded his company.

 Miren Larreategui (Spain).
-Furthermore to being an excellent student, and participate in our scholarship program; she had a period of practices in Italy with excellent results.
+Furthermore, to being an excellent student, and participate in our scholarship programme; she had a period of practices in Italy with excellent results.